#

 - Dry-run test completes successfully

-- Git branches are set up correctly (
+- Git branches are set up correctly (docs-baseandmain)

 - Discord webhook is configured (if using notifications)